mrryyi/dbot/README.md

 # dbot

+A discord bot that helps with some aspects of dungeon mastering, such as dice rolls or names.

+## Dice

-For now you can use this bot to roll dice and receive a graph of the probabilities of outcomes for the die roll.
+You can roll dice and receive a graph of the probabilities of outcomes for the die roll.

 ```
 Examples: